squadracorsepolito/acmetel/test/README.md

 ### Signals

-The signals can be visualized in `Grafana` at `localhost:3000` in the `Signals` dashboard folder.
+The signals can be visualized in `Grafana` at `localhost:3000` in the `Signals` dashboard.
 The default credentials for `Grafana` are `admin/admin`.
-In the `Signals` folder you will find the `Test` dashboard that contains the visualization for 2 of the signals.

 If you prefer you can use directly the `QuestDB` console at `localhost:9000` to visualize the signals stored in the database.

 ### Metrics

-The metrics can be visualized in `Grafana` in the `System Metrics` folder and in the `Processing Pipeline` dashboard.
+The metrics can be visualized in `Grafana` in the `Acmetel Server` dashboard.
 Here you can find metrics like the processing time for each packet (message), the number of workers...

 ### Traces